 If you own your business in your own name, process can be served on you.
 But if you formed an LLC or corporation to own the business, it is that LLC or corporation that must be served.
 When you formed your LLC or corporation, you designated a registered agent in your formation document.
 That registered agent can be served with process by someone suing the company.

-When a lawsuit is filed against your company, your designated Registered Agent is the one who receives the legal documents known as Service of Process.
 The documents served are usually a summons and complaint.
 The summons provides notice of a legal action against your corporation or LLC, as well as the time period you have to respond.
 The complaint states why your company is being sued.
-Service of process is delivered to the registered office address during normal business hours.
+Other documents that can be served on your registered agent include a subpoena for company records and documents and wage garnishments.
+Service of process can be delivered to the registered agent at the registered office (the registered agent’s address) during normal business hours.

-CT Tip: Hiring a reliable professional Registered Agent means that someone trained to handle legal documents is always physically present at the registered office address during normal business hours.
-And particularly important for businesses with customers on the premises or home based businesses, hiring a professional Registered Agent ensures you won’t need to deal with the negative connotations associated with being served.
-Needless to say, a sheriff or process server delivering lawsuit paperwork in front of customers is not good for your business image!
+Another benefit — particularly for businesses with customers on the premises or home-based businesses — is you won’t need to deal with the negative connotations associated with being served versus when the plaintiff chooses to serve the registered agent at the registered office.
+A sheriff or process server delivering lawsuit paperwork in front of customers is not good for a business’ image.

-CT Tip: A professional Registered Agent is invaluable if your company is sued or otherwise served.
-You have the peace of mind of knowing that legal documents will be delivered to a person that knows exactly what they are and how important it is that your business receive the Service of Process as quickly as possible.
+Another advantage of having a professional registered agent is that if your company is served, you have the peace of mind of knowing that legal documents will be delivered to a person that knows exactly what they are and how important it is that your business receives the service of process documents as quickly as possible.

 Why you need an agent for service of process